angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 1. Cast Brainstorm and put back Oracle then Ponder on top.
 1. Cast LED, cycle SW cracking LED for {U}{U}{U} and draw the Ponder.
-1. Cast Ponder and arrange your library so that it is (EoA, TO, Pn)
+1. Cast Ponder and arrange your library so that it is (EoA, TO, Pnd)
-1. Draw Edge, Cycle Edge and draw Oracle.
+1. Draw Edge, cycle Edge, draw Ponder then Oracle.
 1. Cast Oracle to win.

 As you can see this is an imperfect pile as it does not beat removal on Oracle due to it leaving a single card in your deck.
 If you have an additional {U}
-available then you can change step 3. above to arrange the deck (EoA, Pn, TO) and cast the second Ponder with the additional {U}.
+available then you can change step 3. above to arrange the deck (EoA, Pnd, TO) and cast the second Ponder with the additional {U}.
 Likewise, if you have another Preordain or Ponder in addition to the Oracle in hand, you can use that instead of the first Ponder in the example and use that extra card to generate